SCP207/Event_Helper/README.md

 13. disablepickups - Allows you to prevent people from picking up specific items - eh.pickups

 14. ehreset - Allows you to reset all commands in the plugin to their default states - eh.resetcommands

+15. transferitem - Transfers a players held item (or an item is a slot of your choice) to another player - eh.transfer